Jumio/mobile-sdk-ios/docs/integration_guide.md

 Make sure that your SDK token is correct.
 If it isn't, an exception will be thrown.
 Then provide a reference to identify the scans in your reports (max.
 100 characters or `null`).
 Data center is set to `JumioDataCenter.US` by default.
 If your customer account is in the EU data center, use `JumioDataCenter.EU` instead.
 Alternatively, use `JumioDataCenter.SG` for Singapore.

-⚠️&nbsp;&nbsp;__Note:__ We strongly recommend storing all credentials outside of your app!
+⚠️&nbsp;&nbsp;**Note:** We strongly recommend storing all credentials outside of your app!
 We suggest loading them during runtime from your server-side implementation.

 Make sure initialization and presentation are timely within one minute.
 On iPads, the presentation style `UIModalPresentationFormSheet` is default and mandatory.

 ```
 self.present(jumioViewController, animated: true, completion: nil)
 ```

 ## Configuration

 Every Jumio SDK instance is initialized using a specific [`sdk.token`][token].
 This token contains information about the workflow, credentials, transaction identifiers and other parameters.
 Configuration of this token allows you to provide your own internal tracking information for the user and their transaction, specify what user information is captured and by which method, as well as preset options to enhance the user journey.
-Values configured within the [`sdk.token`][token] during your API request will override any corresponding settings configured in the Customer Portal.
+Values configured within the [`sdk.token`][token] during your API request will override any corresponding settings configured in the Jumio Portal.

+### Session Initialization Best Practices

+- Generate SDK tokens just-in-time before SDK launch.
+- Implement backend-controlled retry logic.
+- Use reportingCriteria and Customer Internal Reference for tracking.
+- Ensure runtime permissions are granted before launch.

 ### Workflow Selection

-Use ID verification callback to receive a verification status and verified data positions (see [Callback section](https://docs.jumio.com/production/Content/Integration/Callback.htm)).
+Use ID verification callback to receive a verification status and verified data positions (see [Callback section](https://documentation.jumio.ai/docs/developer-resources/callback)).
 Make sure that your customer account is enabled to use this feature.
-A callback URL can be specified for individual transactions (for URL constraints see chapter __Jumio Callback IP Addresses__).
-This setting overrides any callback URL you have set in the Jumio Customer Portal.
+A callback URL can be specified for individual transactions (for URL constraints see chapter **Jumio Callback IP Addresses**).
+This setting overrides any callback URL you have set in the Jumio Portal.
 Your callback URL must not contain sensitive data like PII (Personally Identifiable Information) or account login.
 Set your callback URL using the `callbackUrl` parameter.

-Use the correct [workflow definition key](https://docs.jumio.com/production/Content/References/Workflows/Standard%20Services.htm) in order to request a specific workflow.
+Use the correct [workflow definition key](https://documentation.jumio.ai/docs/references/servicesAndworkflow/standardService/standardServices) in order to request a specific workflow.
 Set your key using the `workflowDefinition.key` parameter.

 ```
 '{